Chart Color Schemes

 An assessment of population growth drivers in Bundaberg Surrounds - North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Based on projected demographic shifts, Bundaberg Surrounds - North is expected to increase by around 850 persons to 2041, reflecting an 8.7% total increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Based on projected demographic shifts, Bundaberg Surrounds - North is expected to increase by around 850 persons to 2041, reflecting a total increase of approximately 6.2% over the 17 years.

 Frequently Asked Questions - Population